-Sure, all of this sounds like a tall order, but relief is on the way! msmstp is a lightweight (as compared to trying to configure sendmail) MTA.
-It’s secure, small, free, and run quietly in the background.
+Sure, all of this sounds like a tall order, but relief is on the way! msmstp is a lightweight (as compared to trying to configure Sendmail) MTA.
+It’s secure, small, free, and runs quietly in the background.
 Let’s get a few things installed, and then we can look at configurations.
 We don’t need to install much:

-If you’re not logged in a root, you’ll need to prepend “sudo ” to each line.
-Don’t forget “apt update” as a first step to get your repos in sync.
+If you’re not logged in a root, you’ll need to prepend “sudo ” to this line.
+Don’t forget “apt update” as a first step to getting your repos in sync.

 Configuring Secure eMail

 You can follow the default installation methods and install msmtp for one user.
 I wanted the MTA to be available system-wide.
-I’m the only user, but there’s multiple procs running that might want to get in touch with me!
-Keep in mind that every email eminating from this Raspberry will be going through your Gmail account.
+I’m the only user, but there are multiple procs running that might want to get in touch with me!
+Keep in mind that every email emanating from this Raspberry will be going through your Gmail account.